Personalized zipper pouch

 In the Hoop tab, you’ll see a droplist of available hoops.
 Find and select a hoop that will fit the dimensions of the design.

-Use Output Design > Save Design As to save the current design with a different name, location or format.
+Use Output Design > Save Design As to save current EMB design with a different name or location.

 Save your design